MotoWiZ/Balance-ball-on-a-table/README.md

 The aim of this project is to balance a ball on a plane surface (table).

 Hardware:
-- 1 unit - Raspberry Pi 4 Model B Rev 1.4
+- 1 unit - Raspberry Pi 4 Model B Rev 1.4 (Overclocked to 2.1 Ghz to get desired FPS)
   - CPU: ARMv7 Processor rev 3 (v7l)
   - Memory: 8 Gb
   - Disk: Sandisk EVO MicroSD 32 Gb Class 10